open-edge-platform/o11y-sre-exporter/docs/develop.md

 1. Run `make kind-all` to build and load the image.

 1. Commit and push the changes to remote branch.
-Argo will now try to sync and will use the newly created image.
+Argo CD will now try to sync and will use the newly created image.

 ## Testing of the `sre-exporter` application